josmas/prompting_around/README.md

 ## Initial sample files
 There are two initial samples that use AimOS, so make sure you either set it up correctly or modify the samples before running them.

+Note that these files are written to be executed as cells like a Jupyter notebook.
+If you use [VSCodium](https://vscodium.com/) make sure to install the Jupyter extension.

 ### OpenAI sample
 [langchain_openai.py](./src/samples/langchain_openai.py) shows an example of how to use langchain with OpenAI and store the debugging information in AimOS.